 Conjunctivitis, commonly known as pink eye, occurs when the conjunctiva of the eye becomes inflamed.
 The conjunctiva is the white fiber membrane that lines the eyelid and serves to provide protection and lubrication to the eye by producing mucus and tears.

-Conjunctivitis is caused by a bacterial or viral infection usually from foreign bodies entering the eyes, environmental toxins, sleeping with makeup on, frequently rubbing your eyes or irritation from constant lenses.
+Conjunctivitis is caused by a bacterial or viral infection usually from foreign bodies entering the eyes, environmental toxins, sleeping with makeup on, frequently rubbing your eyes, or irritation from contact lenses.

-Conjunctivitis is accompanied by symptoms such as pain, ocular discharge, the presence of red eyes and edema (swelling).1 Treatment for bacterial conjunctivitis typically consist of antibiotics but what is a natural treatment for conjunctivitis?
+Conjunctivitis is accompanied by symptoms such as pain, ocular discharge, the presence of red eyes, and edema (swelling).1 Treatment for bacterial conjunctivitis typically consists of antibiotics but what is a natural treatment for conjunctivitis?

 Vitamins and Herbs

 Vitamins and minerals are essential to our health as they promote healthy immune function.
 Vitamin A, known for being rich in retinoids, is an important nutrient for healthy eyes and warding off infection.6 Bioflavonoids are the active ingredients in many herbal remedies which include rutin, hesperidin, and catechin which support antioxidant function.
 6 Vitamin C accompanied by bioflavonoids supports immune function and may help to alleviate inflammation, reducing the need for antihistamine use.6 Zinc is an important component for the absorption of vitamin A, which is also beneficial during an infection.6 The herb chamomile contains anti-inflammatory and phlegm-reducing properties and speeds up the healing process when diagnosed with conjunctivitis.
 6